 While there were no hardships in the United States, or all of the Americas, to compare with those of the rest of the world or of the armed forces, there was a genuine self-denial of accustomed habits.
-It is found as excellent source material on all these topics is found in A Toast For You and Me, America's Participation, Sacrifice and Victory by our author Mr. Valentine.
+An excellent source material on all these topics is found in A Toast For You and Me, America's Participation, Sacrifice and Victory by our author Mr. Valentine.

 Oil and synthetic rubbers in WW II